 - within 2 years of:

-- an ACCS Conciliation Officer issuing a Genuine Dispute Outcome Certificate (GDOC) relating to the decision; or
+- an ACCS Conciliation Officer issuing a Genuine Dispute A genuine dispute is one in which the parties cannot reach an agreement but the conciliation officer considers the dispute is genuine.
+Outcome Certificate (GDOC) relating to the decision; or

 - a Court revoking a direction issued by an ACCS Conciliation Officer to an Agent and being satisfied there is a Genuine Dispute in relation to the decision; and

 - prior to a Victorian Magistrates’ or County Court:

 - listing the matter for a final hearing date for review of the decision; or

 - referring a medical question relating to the decision to the Medical Panels for assessment.